rob10campbell/PRoPS-colloids_setup/03-Simulating-waterDPD.md

 (VirtEnv) $ cd sims/water/
 (VirtEnv) $ python3 waterDPD.py
 ```
-This should launch HOOMD-blue, display the file, and then run the file. <br>
+This should launch HOOMD-blue, display the file, and then run the file.

 Successfully running the file will add two new output files to the directory: "Equilibrium.gsd" and "Pressure_xy.log"<br>
 You can check that this worked with the command "ls"
 ```bash